-The Security Reports are fed by the analyzers, which rely on the rules activated in your quality profiles to raise security issues.
-If there are no rules corresponding to a given OWASP category activated in your Quality Profile, you will get no issues linked to that specific category and the rating displayed will be A. That won't mean you are safe for that category, but that you need to activate more rules (assuming some exist).
+Security Reports rely on the rules activated in your Quality Profiles to raise security issues.
+If there are no rules corresponding to a given OWASP category activated in your Quality Profile, you won't get issues linked to that specific category and the rating displayed will be A. That doesn't mean you are safe for that category, but that you need to activate more rules (assuming some exist) in your Quality Profile.

 What's the difference between a Security Hotspot and a Vulnerability?

-- With a Hotspot, a security-sensitive piece of code is highlighted, but the overall application security may not be impacted.
+- A Security Hotspot is a security-sensitive piece of code that is highlighted but doesn't necessarily impact the overall application security.
 It's up to the developer to review the code to determine whether or not a fix is needed to secure the code.

-- With a vulnerability, a problem that impacts the application's security has been discovered that needs to be fixed immediately.
+- A vulnerability is a problem that impacts the application's security that needs to be fixed immediately.

 Why don't I see any Vulnerabilities or Security Hotspots?